 - Cannot be added to all types of lenses

 - Cannot be combined with the Digital Block blue light lens treatment

-Adding anti-glare lenses to your frames can be a worthwhile investment for your glasses and overall optical health, but they’re not the right fit for everyone so make sure the pros outweigh the cons.
-As always, we have a 365-day Happiness Guarantee, so if anti-glare glasses aren’t your cup of tea, we’ll refund or replace your frames within a year from purchase.
+Adding an anti-reflective coating to your lenses can be a worthwhile investment for your eyeglasses and overall optical health, but they’re not the right fit for everyone so make sure the pros outweigh the cons.
+As always, we have a 365-day Happiness Guarantee so, if anti-glare glasses aren’t your cup of tea, we’ll refund or replace your frames within a year from purchase.